kalmarek/GroupsCore.jl/README.md

  * `Base.inv(g::GroupElement)`: return the group inverse of `g`.
  * `Base.:(*)(g::GEl, h::GEl) where GEl<:GroupElement`: the group binary operation on `g` and `h`.

-No further methods are strictly nessesary.
+No further methods are strictly necessary.

 ## Implemented methods
 Based on these methods only, the following functions in `GroupsCore` are implemented: